 You can also use floral wallpaper to create a country cottage bathroom like this one using our Governors Rose Wallpaper.

 But if faux decor is an interior faux pas and florals are so yesteryear, bathroom wallpaper can be contemporary and exciting as well.
 It can make a statement.
 Check out the modern wallpaper chosen by Shavonda Gardener @sgardnerstyle.
 She wanted that art deco Valentino look.
 Using the Leopard Wallpaper, she brought out a fierce confidence that says, “hear me roar.”
 It’s impossible to not feel sexy in this space.

 When all else fails, you may just have to rely on your personality to set the tone.
 The place you live can express who you are so that when a guest enters your space, it is obviously YOUR space.
 You can still impress while putting your stamp on the wall, so to speak.
 Take it from Courtney Equall from @girlandgrey.
 She used a quirky fun wallpaper called Ostrich Strut.
 If you’re not having fun here, you’re not having fun anywhere.

 Yes, you can use wallpaper in the bathroom.
 Make sure you use a non-woven wallpaper, which is breathable.
-Use the traditional paste-the-wall style of wallpaper that will handle the elements of heat, cold and humidity much better than peel and stick wallpaper.
+Use the traditional paste-the-wall style of wallpaper that will handle the elements of heat, cold and humidity.
 You should use a mold and mildew inhibiting paste.
 Finally, bathroom wallpaper can mimic real materials like tile.
 It can also be floral, vintage and/or modern.
 And it can be an opportunity to reflect your personality in your decor.
 Have it your way.
 It’s your stage, Miss Madonna Karaoke.
 Get to decorating!
 Then grab your phone, put on your best duckface and snap a pic of your beautiful self in your gorgeous bathroom.